 The trip itself was largely uneventful…we picked up the supplies we needed and headed to check out.
 Of course, girl child stops to smell the flowers and I love that she loves this.

-I told her that God knew millions and billions of years ago that she would be created when she was and the way she was.
+I told her that God knew millions and billions of years ago that she would be created when and the way she was.
 And, He knew that she would have a specific purpose for Him.
 She asked me what that purpose was and I told her honestly that I didn’t know.
 But in God’s time He will let her know.

 What if God knew you would choose Him?
 He’s going to use you to help others choose Him.
 Looking back in the rearview mirror, I saw beaming eyes and a smile that said that she liked that idea.